yingw787/personal-apps/pkg/src/apps/com-yingw787-blog/app/posts/2018/04/01/the_way_of_the_superior_man.md

 authors: ["yingwang"]
 categories:
   - Books
-title: "Book Review: \"The Way of the Superior Man: A Spiritual Guide to Mastering the Challenges of Women, Work, and Sexual Desire\", by David Deida"
+title: 'Book Review: "The Way of the Superior Man: A Spiritual Guide to Mastering the Challenges of Women, Work, and Sexual Desire", by David Deida'
 date: "2018-04-01T18:05:50-04:00"
 draft: false
 ---